cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Mon, 04 Mar 2019 09:00:00 +0000

-### 131: Ask David — How Can I Develop Greater Joy and Happiness?
+## 131: Ask David — How Can I Develop Greater Joy and Happiness?
 Does "Neuroticism" Exist?

 [rss](http://feelinggood.libsyn.com/131-ask-david-how-can-i-develop-greater-joy-and-happiness-does-neuroticism-exist)

 **Debbie asks:** Can you use TEAM-CBT to help people with medical disorders, such as Parkinsonism or Cancer?

-<p style="padding-left: 30px;">Here is the promised link to Stirling Moorey's book on [Cognitive Therapy for cancer patients](https://www.amazon.co.uk/Cognitive-Behaviour-Therapy-People-Cancer/dp/0198508662/ref=sr_1_4/261-8546409-9243516?s=books&ie=UTF8&qid=1547144633&sr=1-4&refinements=p_27%3AStirling+Moorey).
+Here is the promised link to Stirling Moorey's book on [Cognitive Therapy for cancer patients](https://www.amazon.co.uk/Cognitive-Behaviour-Therapy-People-Cancer/dp/0198508662/ref=sr_1_4/261-8546409-9243516?s=books&ie=UTF8&qid=1547144633&sr=1-4&refinements=p_27%3AStirling+Moorey).

-<p style="padding-left: 30px;">Here is the link [podcasts 50 to 52 and 59](https://feelinggood.com/2017/08/07/049-live-session-marilyn-testing-empathy-part-1/"> the first episode of live therapy with Marilyn</a>, a woman who was diagnosed with Stage 4 lung cancer a couple days before her session with David and Dr. Matthew May.
+Here is the link [podcasts 50 to 52 and 59](https://feelinggood.com/2017/08/07/049-live-session-marilyn-testing-empathy-part-1/"> the first episode of live therapy with Marilyn</a>, a woman who was diagnosed with Stage 4 lung cancer a couple days before her session with David and Dr. Matthew May.
 You may also want to listen to <a href= "https://feelinggood.com/list-of-feeling-good-podcasts/), which also feature David and Matt working with Marilyn.
 Marilyn described these inspiring podcasts as mind-blowing!
 **Mark asks:** How can I help a depressed family member or friend who is passive and doesn’t want to do anything?

 **Paul asks:** How can I get over death anxiety?